 • Food

-The pie floater is a traditional Australian dish that combines culinary influences of British settlers with local flavors.
+The pie floater is a traditional Australian dish that combines culinary influences of British settlers with local flavours.
 Pea soup with meat, a long-standing recipe in English culinary history, is combined with a traditional Australian style meat pie for a unique dish.

 photo by Craig Anderson (CC BY 2.0) modified